Art-Sells/Arells/Build-Notes.md

 - *loading circle main for asset pages jigs when its transitioning colors, why?*
 - *bitcoin icon in assets pages should not be pixelated (should look like homepage bitcoin icon)*
 - *hide investments hover up cuts off... fix...*
-- *About button (same as in asset pages) in my investmnts footer arells*ß
+- *About button (same as in asset pages) in my investmnts footer arells*

 ### Investment list
 - - (delete) *test this*